narlock/Kaizen/README.md

   <img src="./README%20Assets/AntiHabits.png" width="70%"/>
 </p>

+- Begin to break a habit by selecting the '+'.
+Note: dates are marked in the format yyyy-MM-dd (year-month digits-day digits).
+All dates entered are required to follow this format.
+For example, April 2nd, 2023 will be typed as 2023-04-02
 - If you relapse on a habit, you can press the counter-clockwise button to reset your days since counter.
+- You can delete an Anti Habit by pressing the 'X' corresponding to that Anti Habit.
+- Similarly to habits, the longer the streak you achieve for an anti habit, the higher level it will gain.
+Level is based off of the color of the habit:
+  - Level 1 (GREEN) - 0 to 7 days
+  - Level 2 (GOLD) - 8 to 30 days
+  - Level 3 (DIAMOND) - 31 to 90 days
+  - Level 4 (PINK) - 91 to 300 days
+  - Level 5 (RED) - 301+ days

 ### **Journal**
 - Make journaling a habit by using the Kaizen journal.
 Kaizen's journal offers simple prompts to answer every day.